Devmadia/weather-dashboard/README.md

     - displays the date, an icon representation of weather conditions, the temperature, and the humidity
   - Retention list for cities searched
 - Appropriate icons for weather:
-  - on current city searched there will be a date displayed, an icon representing weather conditions at the time of, temperature, humidity, wind speed, and UV Index
+  - on current city searched there will be a date displayed, an icon representing weather conditions at the time of, temperature, humidity, and wind speed
-  - UV Index displays color that indicates wether the conditions are favorable, moderate, or severe
 - Upon clicking a city in the search history
-  - presented with current and future conditions for that city
+  - user is presented with current and future conditions for that city

+### Forecasted Major Developments
+- Advanced icons for weather:
+  - UV Index indicator
+    - displays color to indicates if conditions are favorable, moderate, or severe

 **Technology Used**
 - HTML/CSS